-Y'all, my child is in KINDERGARTEN (Edit: Oh my word, he is now in second grade!
+Y'all, my child is in KINDERGARTEN (Edit: Oh my word, he is now in third grade!
 How did that happen?).
 I can't believe it.
-He is loving his new school and adjusting like a champ.
+He is loving his school and adjusting like a champ.

 Now that he's seeming so big, I feel like I need to adjust his lunches accordingly.
 Those preschool lunches I was packing just don't feel like they're cutting it anymore.
 I needed some big kid vegan lunch ideas for this dude!

-Of course, not everyone reading this is packing lunches for a kindergartener, so the list below includes more grownup vegan lunch ideas, too.
+Of course, not everyone reading this is packing lunches for a child, so the list below includes more grownup vegan lunch ideas, too.
 I tried to include something for everyone!

 Whenever I talk about lunches, I get a lot of questions about the containers my family uses.
 Below are the lunchboxes I use for my son, the meal prep containers Dave uses for his lunches, and a thermos a friend recommended that's on my to-buy list.
 Her daughter LOVES it!